CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Model

-\textbf{Comparison to Pretrained Vision Foundation Models.} { We next compare the CLAMP model to GPT-4o~\cite{gpt4technicalreport}, CLIP~\cite{radford2021learning}, and PG-VLM~\cite{gao2024physically}, a physically-grounded vision-language model with state-of-the-art performance on material classification (among other tasks).
-CLIP is finetuned on CLAMP (see appendix for details).
-For each model, we consider three variations: \underline{\smash{raw images}} with no processing, images \underline{\smash{cropped}} to the object instance using Grounding Dino \cite{liu2025grounding}, and images \underline{\smash{segmented}} by Grounded SAM \cite{ren2024grounded}.
-Table~\ref{tab:all_results} reports test-set accuracy and normalized Matthews correlation coefficient (nMCC) on held-out data from the CLAMP dataset.
-We see that the CLAMP model consistently achieves the best performance.
-This suggests that the background knowledge of the pretrained models is not enough to make up for their lack of haptic input. }
+\textbf{Comparison to Pretrained Vision Foundation Models.} We compare the CLAMP model on material classification performance to GPT-4o~\cite{gpt4technicalreport}, a grounded vision-language model (PG-VLM~\cite{gao2024physically}), and a CLIP~\cite{radford2021learning} model finetuned on our dataset.
+For each model, we consider three inputs: \underline{\smash{raw images}}, images \underline{\smash{cropped}} to the object instance using Grounding DINO \cite{liu2025grounding}, and images \underline{\smash{segmented}} by Grounded SAM \cite{ren2024grounded}.
+We compare the CLAMP model with the three vision-only models, across all inputs, in Table~\ref{tab:all_results}, {which reports test-set accuracy and normalized Matthews correlation coefficient (nMCC)}.
+The CLAMP model achieves the best performance, suggesting that the background knowledge of the pretrained models cannot compensate for their lack of haptic input.

-\textbf{Haptic Modality Ablation Studies.} To further analyze the contributions of haptics, we ablate each of the five haptic modalities and compare classification performance to the full haptic encoder (without vision).
-See appendix for ablation details.
-In Table~\ref{tab:all_results}, we see that the full encoder performs best, suggesting the importance of each modality.
-Different sensing modalities provide complementary information towards material recognition.
-For example, active thermal sensing helps distinguish materials with different thermal effusivities \cite{bai2022analyzing}, while force sensing distinguishes between materials in rigid and compliant objects \cite{bhattacharjee2018multimodal}.
-Finally, we see that the CLAMP model performs better than the haptic encoder alone, confirming that both vision and haptics are necessary.
+\textbf{Haptic Modality Ablation Studies.} {We compare classification performance of the haptic encoder to ablated encoders trained on all but one haptic modality.} In Table~\ref{tab:all_results}, we see that the encoder trained on all modalities performs best, suggesting the importance of each modality.
+All five modalities provide complementary cues about object properties. {Force conditioned on proprioception distinguishes soft objects from hard ones} \cite{bhattacharjee2018multimodal}, vibration sensing captures high-frequency contact cues in hard objects, and active/passive thermal sensing separates objects of similar compliance by {thermal} conductivity and temperature \cite{bai2022analyzing}.
+Finally, we see that the CLAMP model performs better than the haptic encoder alone, confirming that both vision and haptics are necessary for material recognition.

-\textbf{Alternative Haptic Encoders.} { We next consider alternative haptic encoders.
-We first compare our InceptionTime encoder to a Random Forest encoder used in previous work on haptic classification~\cite{da2022tactile}, finding InceptionTime to obtain better performance (Table~\ref{tab:all_results}).}
+\textbf{Alternative Haptic Encoders.} { {We} consider alternative network architectures for the haptic encoder.} We first compare our InceptionTime encoder to a Random Forest encoder used in previous work on haptic classification~\cite{da2022tactile}, finding InceptionTime to obtain better performance (Table~\ref{tab:all_results}).}

 \textbf{Visuo-Haptic Fusion Strategy.} {We explore finetuning CLIP and fusing it with the haptic encoder.
 While CLIP underperforms in comparison with GPT-4o in Table~\ref{tab:all_results}, it enables learning a visuo-haptic representation with high-dimensional embeddings.
 We compare the CLAMP model to a setup where a finetuned CLIP encoder is fused with the haptic encoder, using high-dimensional embeddings from both.
 The CLAMP model outperforms the CLIP-based fusion, suggesting that fusing higher-dimensional features does not necessarily lead to better performance.}